vircadia/vircadia-docs-sphinx/docs/source/sell/certified-apps.md

 ##### 3. The app must display a full screen UI in VR and a window in Desktop.
 When the user opens the app with the button on the tablet or HUD, you must display a full screen UI in VR and a standard sized window display on the desktop.
 Use the AppUI module to automatically add your app's button to the tablet or HUD and wire up handlers.

-Below is an example of how to do this in your &lt;script>.js file:
+Below is an example of how to do this in your JavaScript file:

 ```
 (function () {